Why Businesses Hit a Revenue Plateau

 There's no single cause.
 But in my experience, the same patterns show up again and again.
 They tend to cluster around three things:

-how the business is structured,
+how the business is structured

-how the team is working, and
+how the team is working

-how proactive the outreach has stayed over time.
+how proactive the outreach has stayed over time

 You Outgrew the Way You Used to Grow